hyperledger/besu-docs/docs/Reference/Accounts-for-Testing.md

 ## Genesis file

 To use existing test accounts, specify the accounts and balances in a genesis file for your test network.
-For an example of of how to define accounts in the genesis file, see [`dev.json`](https://github.com/hyperledger/besu/blob/master/config/src/main/resources/dev.json).
+For an example of how to define accounts in the genesis file, see [`dev.json`](https://github.com/hyperledger/besu/blob/master/config/src/main/resources/dev.json).

 To start Besu with the genesis file defining the existing accounts, use the